sydneyrenee/Roo-Code-mlx/src/test/README.md

 ## Migration Status

 The migration is in progress.
-Some tests have been migrated to the VS Code Testing API, while others still use Jest.
+Many tests have been migrated to the VS Code Testing API format, but not all of them are registered in the `registerTests.ts` file.
+See [MIGRATION_STATUS.md](./MIGRATION_STATUS.md) for a detailed status of the migration.

-### Migrated Tests
+### Registered Tests

-Tests that have been migrated to the VS Code Testing API:
+Tests that have been migrated to the VS Code Testing API and are registered in `registerTests.ts`:

 - `src/core/__tests__/CodeActionProvider.test.ts`
 - `src/api/transform/__tests__/bedrock-converse-format.test.ts`
 - `src/shared/__tests__/vsCodeSelectorUtils.test.ts`
 - `src/shared/__tests__/checkExistApiConfig.test.ts`
+- `src/services/mcp/__tests__/McpHub.test.ts`
+- `src/utils/__tests__/git.test.ts`
+- `src/utils/__tests__/path.test.ts`
+- `src/utils/__tests__/shell.test.ts`

+### Migrated But Not Registered

+Many tests have been migrated to the VS Code Testing API format but are not yet registered in `registerTests.ts`.
+These tests need to be registered to be discovered and run.

 ### Tests Still Using Jest

-All other tests in `src/**/__tests__/` directories still use Jest.
+Some tests in `src/**/__tests__/` directories still use Jest and need to be migrated to the VS Code Testing API format.

 ## Migration Process